cp-algorithms/cp-algorithms/src/graph/depth-first-search.md

   Run a series of depth first searches so as to visit each vertex exactly once in $O(n + m)$ time.
   The required topological ordering will be the vertices sorted in descending order of exit time.

 * Check whether a given graph is acyclic and find cycles in a graph.
+(As mentioned above by counting back edges in every connected components).

 * Find strongly connected components in a directed graph: